Generic name: aspirin (oral) [ AS-pir-in ]

 Do not use Arthritis Pain if you smell a strong vinegar odor in the this medicine bottle.
 The medicine may no longer be effective.

 What happens if I miss a dose?

-Since Arthritis Pain is used when needed, you may not be on a dosing schedule.
-Skip any missed dose if it's almost time for your next dose.
+Arthritis Pain is used when needed.
+If you are on a dosing schedule, skip any missed dose.
 Do not use two doses at one time.